 You’ll never build the wealth you need for financial freedom if you don’t move your assets.
 Once you have built up a comfortable emergency fund, stop relying entirely on that savings account and open an investment account.
 It’s easy enough, even if you only have $25 to start.

-Don’t be loyal to one bank account or investment account.
+Don’t be loyal to one bank account or even to your first investment account.
 It’s ok to work your assets in any way that helps you build wealth.

-Get your money out there to make an effort with others.
+Get your money out there to make an effort.
 I was pleasantly surprised the other day to discover that my regular effort with my money has been paying off.
 I’ve been contributing to a travel fund, and my money has been busy.
 It’s worked for me, and with the help of compound interest, is already offering a great return.

 When you’re ready to spread a little more canvas with your money, keep the following in mind: